EchterAlsFake/PHUB/docs/source/features/video.rst

 :py:class:`.Video` objects are emitted by:

 - :meth:`.Client.get` when searching for a specific video
-- :meth:`.Query.get` when enumerating for videos in a query
+- :py:class:`.Query` when enumerating for videos in a query

 Once initialised, a :py:class:`.Video` object does not do anything.
 It manages requests and caches automatically to be as fast as possible.